kuroofi/youtube-data-pipeline/README.md

 # youtube-data-pipeline
-Short learning project where I explored YouTube API, built a data pipeline to store metrics in SQL, and visualized it in Power BI.
+Short learning project - WIP
+Scraped data from YouTube API, stored in SQL, and visualized it in Power BI.